MMLubczynski/Convert-numbers-to-words/README.md

 4 - I could use a method that takes a subset of three array values from the current array and handle the conversion by block of 3 in which enabled me to use bigger numerical values without the BigInteger class.

 On the side note: I used ReadOnlySpan since it uses memory on the stack and also i could use very big numerical values without overflowing.

+After some review in discord: I can simplify this code by using the string value and keep track of the indexer to performer a the same result.
+Logic is confusing.
+Must refirne it.